espressif/esp-idf/docs/en/get-started/index.rst

 If you have such a problem, do the following:

 1. Exit the monitor.
-2. Go back to :ref:`menuconfig <get-started-configure-cmake>`.
+2. Go back to :ref:`menuconfig <get-started-configure>`.
 3. Go to Component config --> ESP32-specific --> Main XTAL frequency, then change :ref:`CONFIG_ESP32_XTAL_FREQ_SEL` to 26MHz.
-4. After that, :ref:`build and flash <get-started-flash-cmake>` the application again.
+4. After that, :ref:`build and flash <get-started-flash>` the application again.

 .. note::